lovrosdu/klor/doc/03-semantics.md

 ## Evaluation and Projection

-Below, we describe in detail the meaning of each Klor expression by describing how it is evaluated and what communications between roles it prescribes.
+Below, we explain in detail the meaning of each Klor expression by describing how it is evaluated and what communications it prescribes between roles.
-To keep it close with the way it's done in practice, we specify the evaluation semantics **indirectly**, by stating what an expression projects to at each role.
+To keep it close to the way it's done in practice, we specify the evaluation semantics **indirectly**, by stating what an expression projects to at each role.
 A full treatment of the theory of projection with all of its details and properties is out of the scope of this document, but we try to give a working summary here.

 In general, the projection of a Klor expression at a role depends on which of its parts are annotated with that role.
-For example, an expression might be projected differently for a role `Ana` depending on whether it is **located** at `Ana`, **only involves** `Ana` in its subexpressions, or **doesn't involve** `Ana` at all.
+For example, an expression might be projected differently for a role `r` depending on whether it is **located** at `r`, **only involves** `r` in its subexpressions, or **doesn't involve** `r` at all.
-Additionally, whenever an expression located at `Ana` needs the result of another expression located at `Bob`, the projections of both will have to include communication actions so that `Bob` can send its result to `Ana` and `Ana` can receive it from `Bob`.
+Additionally, whenever an expression located at `r` needs the result of another expression located at `s`, the projections of both will have to include communication actions so that `s` can send its result to `r` and `r` can receive it from `s`.

-Projection works **recursively** through the subexpressions of a Klor expression and applies the above considerations at every step in order to produce code that contains all the necessary expressions and communication actions described by the choreography.
+Projection works **recursively** through the subexpressions of a Klor expression and applies the above considerations at every step in order to produce code that contains all of the necessary expressions and communication actions described by the choreography.
-The general idea of the process of projecting an expression for a role is:
+The rough idea of the process of projecting an expression for a role is:

-- If the expression is **located** at the role, the projection usually retains the expression and arranges any necessary communication actions to receive the values of subexpressions that are located at a different role,
+- If the expression is **located** at the role, the projection usually retains the expression, projects all appropriate subexpressions recursively, and arranges any necessary communication actions to receive the values of subexpressions that are located at a different role,
-- Otherwise, if the expression **only involves** the role in its subexpressions, the projection is required to evaluate to `nil` but also includes any necessary communication actions to first send the values of the subexpressions to the role of the enclosing expression,
+- Otherwise, if the expression **only involves** the role in its subexpressions, the projection is usually required to evaluate to `nil`, but must again project all appropriate subexpressions recursively and include any necessary communication actions to first send the values of the subexpressions to the role of the enclosing expression,
 - Otherwise, if the expression **doesn't involve** the role at all, the projection is `nil`.

+The above is only meant to give a general understanding of Klor's projection and does not precisely describe the details of some special operators, such as `do` or `dance`.
+For a precise description of each expression's behavior, see the next sections.

-In the projection examples below we use `send` and `recv` for the internal operators that implement the mentioned communication actions in the projections. `(send '<role> <expr>)` sends the result of `<expr>` to `<role>` and `(recv '<role>)` receives a value from `<role>`.
+In the projection examples below we use `send` and `recv` for the internal operators that implement the mentioned communication actions in the projections:

+- `(send '<role> <expr>)` sends the result of `<expr>` to `<role>`,
+- `(recv '<role>)` receives a value from `<role>`.

 ### Atomic Expressions